Mental Health and Horror: A Complicated History

 More “Positive” Representations of Mental Illness in Horror

 Luckily for horror fans, times are changing.
 Newer films and books are attempting to reframe mental health and horror.
 Recent horror movies attempt to show the difficulties of dealing with mental illness without painting the characters in a negative light.
 These films are not perfect, they are still horror movies and use fantasy elements, but the filmmakers do a far better job of humanizing the characters who are struggling with mental illness.
 When horror is at its best it demonstrates the terror that someone who experiences a real mental illness might feel with nuance and empathy and how hard it is when that person doesn't have the support that they need.
-A film like The Babadook shows how people with mental illness are often ignored or marginalized, "out of sight, out of mind", opens a new window, instead of receiving understanding, support, and treatment.
+A film like The Babadook shows how people with mental illness are often ignored or marginalized, "out of sight, out of mind", instead of receiving understanding, support, and treatment.

 Babadook